Lo Russo clan: Arrests and seizures

 In August 2007, the boss Salvatore Lo Russo was arrested by the carabinieri in his home at Capodimonte, together with his protégé Rafaelle Perfetto.
 The carabinieri executed an order of custody issued by the District Anti-Mafia Directorate Parthenopean for conspiracy to commit murder and other Camorra-type crimes.

-On 15 April, 2014, the new boss Antonio Lo Russo and his cousin Carlo Lo Russo were arrested by agents of National Gendarmerie Section de recherches and by Carabinieri when quietly being in a bar in Nice.According to the then Minister of the Interior of France, Bernard Cazeneuve, the arrest of Lo Russo was a hard blow for the organized crime in the country.
+On 15 April 2014, the new boss Antonio Lo Russo and his cousin Carlo Lo Russo were arrested by agents of National Gendarmerie Section de Recherches and by Carabinieri while quietly in a bar in Nice.
+According to the then Minister of the Interior of France, Bernard Cazeneuve, the arrest of Lo Russo was a hard blow for the organized crime in the country.

 In 2017, assets worth 20 million euros belonging to the Potenza brothers, who are considered to be linked to the Lo Russo clan, were seized in Lugano, including bank accounts in BSI.

 Decline

 According to the investigators, the last Lo Russo to command the powerful organization was Carlo Lo Russo.
-After the arrest of the boss in 2016 and his decision to become a pentito, the clan who controlled a vast territory in north of Naples for over 40 years, was dismantled.
+After the arrest of the boss in 2016 and his decision to become a pentito, the clan who controlled a vast territory in the north of Naples for over 40 years, was dismantled.

 By 2019, the Lo Russo clan no longer exists as an organization and would be fragmented into small groups led by former employees or members of the former clan, such as the Nappello and Perfetto factions, without obeying any kind of guideline.

-In February 2020 the Italian police arrested 32 members of a new group, known in the media as the "Lo Russo heirs".
+In February 2020, the Italian police arrested 32 members of a new group, known in the media as the "Lo Russo heirs".
 According to the investigations, this new group is involved in the clash for succession after the disintegration of the Lo Russo clan.